Outbreak Response Plan

 POLICY

 The protocol for isolating and cohorting infected and at risk residents in the event of an outbreak of a contagious disease until the cessation of the outbreak.
 The plan was done in accordance with the current guidelines from the Centers for Medicare and Medicaid (CMS), Centers for Disease Control (CDC), state and local guidance for infection prevention for the duration of the COVID-19 pandemic.
-The Outbreak Plan was developed based on the requirements outlined in ED 20-026, the Directive for the Resumption of Service in Long Term Care Facilities (LTC).
+The Outbreak Plan was developed based on the requirements outlined in ED 20-026, the Directive for the Resumption of Service in Long Term Care Facilities (LTC) and has been updated as per the new LTC document, ED 21-012 Directive for Resumption of Services in all Long-Term Care Facilities, updated December 22, 2022.
+This document supersedes ED 20-026.

 PURPOSE